-Fourth, there are many sources of variation in both tax policy and labor market regulation, which can be exploited to identify the effect of taxation on mobility in the football market: (a) top tax rates vary across countries and over time, and occasionally on a cohort basis within countries. (b) A number of countries have experimented with special tax schemes offering substantially lower tax rates to immigrant football players. (c) The so-called Bosman ruling by the European Court of Justice in 1995 liberalized the football market by lifting pre-existing restrictions on player mobility, which facilitates an analysis of the interaction between taxes and regulation in determining mobility.
+countries. (b) A number of countries have experimented with special tax schemes offering substantially lower tax rates to immigrant football players.4 (c) The so-called Bosman ruling by the European Court of Justice in 1995 liberalized the football market by lifting pre-existing restrictions on player mobility so that we can also analyze the interaction between taxes and regulation on mobility.
 Together, these policy changes create strong quasi-experimental variation allowing us to compellingly identify causal impacts of taxation on location choice.

-The paper consists of three main parts.
-The first part presents reduced-form graphical evidence showing clear effects of taxation on migration.
-We start by considering cross-country correlations between (a) the tax rate on foreign players and the fraction of foreigners in the national league, (b) the tax rate on domestic players and the fraction of native players playing in their home league, and (c) the tax rate on local players and the performance of first-league teams in the country (in a Europe-wide ranking of teams).
+The first part of the paper presents reduced-form graphical evidence showing clear effects of taxation on migration.
+We start by considering cross-country correlations between (a) the tax rate on foreign players and the fraction of foreigners in the national league, (b) the tax rate on domestic players and the fraction of native players playing in their home league, and (c) the average tax rate on foreign and domestic players and the performance of first-league teams in the country (in a Europe-wide ranking of teams).
 We find strong negative correlations in all three cases, but only for the post-Bosman era.
-This suggests that, once mobility was set free, low-tax countries were better able to attract good foreign players and keep good domestic players at home, which in turn lead to an improvement of club performance.
-To provide conclusive evidence, we turn to quasi-experimental evidence from preferential tax schemes to foreigners in Belgium, Denmark, and Spain.
+This suggests that, once mobility was set free, lowtax countries were better able to attract good foreign players and keep good domestic players at home, which in turn led to an improvement of club performance.
+To provide conclusive evidence, we turn to quasi-experimental evidence from preferential tax schemes to foreigners in Spain and Denmark and from a large cohort-based payroll tax reform in Greece.
 In each case, we show compelling graphical evidence that international mobility responds to taxation.
 For example, when Spain introduced the Beckham Law in 2005, the fraction of foreigners in the Spanish league immediately and sharply starts to diverge from the fraction of foreigners in the comparable Italian league.

-The second part of the paper sets out a theoretical model of taxation and migration.
-A central question for this theory is whether labor demand in the football sector should be viewed as flexible (as in standard models) or rigid.
-Empirical evidence shows that squad sizes only vary slightly across clubs and countries suggesting that demand rigidities may be important.
-We therefore consider both a flexible-demand model and a rigid-demand model.
-In the flexible-demand model, cutting taxes on foreigners increase the number of foreign players at all ability levels and has no cross effect on the number of domestic players in equilibrium.
-In the rigid-demand model, equilibrium employment is fixed in each country and therefore tax policy affects only the sorting of players across countries in equilibrium.
-A tax cut to foreigners has two effects in equilibrium: (i) it attracts foreign players at high ability levels but crowds out foreign players at low ability levels ("ability sorting effect"), (ii) the total number of foreigners increases and this leads to displacement of domestic players ("displacement effect").
+Interestingly, those effects are much stronger for top-quality football players than for lower-quality players.
+Moreover, we find strong evidence that foreign players displace local players.
+Those results are consistent with a model where labor demand in the market for footballers is fairly rigid in each country (as the number of teams is fixed and the number of players per team is not very flexible) such that tax policy affects mainly the sorting of players across countries in equilibrium.
+As we show in a simple rigid-demand model presented in appendix, a tax cut on foreigners has two effects in equilibrium: (i) it attracts foreign players at high ability levels but crowds out foreign players at low ability levels ("ability sorting effect"), (ii) the total number of foreigners increases and this leads to displacement of domestic players ("displacement effect").

-&lt;sup>5For example, schemes of this type have been implemented in the Netherlands (1980s), Denmark (1991), Belgium (2002), Spain (2004), and France (2008).
+4For example, schemes of this type have been implemented in the Netherlands (1980s), Denmark (1991), Belgium (2002), Spain (2004), and France (2008).
 Turkey implemented a lower tax rate on all football players (domestic and foreign) in its first league in the 1990s.